 It is important to shave before your laser hair removal appointment, 24 hours before is recommended.
 Shaving on the day of your session can be dangerous and should be avoided completely.

 Top tips for shaving before your laser hair removal treatment and why it’s important

-- Please allow yourself adequate time in order to shave properly.
 If you rush you may have nicks and cuts that we will have to avoid with the laser during your treatment.
-If this happens you may find that you are left with some areas that have been left untreated, this is because we cannot laser over broken skin and will have to avoid these areas.
-Some people will develop slight regrowth overnight, this is normal and will not interfere with your treatment, it is not necessary to remove this hair on the morning of your session.
+If this happens you may find that you are left with some areas that have been left untreated.
+Because we cannot laser over broken skin and will have to avoid these areas.
+Some people will develop slight regrowth overnight, this is normal and will not interfere with your treatment.
+It is not necessary to remove this hair on the morning of your session.